 A cloud flow can call a desktop flow, and you can also schedule desktop flows to be triggered by some action (for example, by someone typing in a subject for a Teams meeting).

 The other thing PA and PAD have in common is that they both feature programming concepts like conditions:

 This is a condition being tested in Power Automate (you can see a PAD condition in the example flow shown earlier in this blog).

 I like to finish any blog comparing two products with a recommendation, but I'm not sure I have one in this case!
 However I don't like sitting on the fence, so here goes ...

 If you're not sure which to choose, you could do worse than to learn both!
-We're scheduling Power Automate Desktop courses now, and our first Power Automate course is in October - you can see details of all of our Power Automate courses here.
+You can see details of all of our Power Automate courses here.

 Some other pages relevant to the above blog include: